OutSystems/docs-support/src/troubleshooting/logs/service-studio-logs.md

 5. To generate the logs, Service Studio must be launched as an Administrator.

-6. The logs will be written to a file named `general.txt`, located in the same folder of the `ServiceStudio.exe.config` file (example: `C:\Program Files\OutSystems\Development Environment X.X\Service Studio`).
+6. The logs will be written to a file named `general.txt`, located in the same folder of the `ServiceStudio.exe.config` file.
+Example: `C:\Program Files\OutSystems\Development Environment X.X\Service Studio`

 <div class="info" markdown="1">